Skip to content

 Exam preparation tip

 Completing the 2921-34 opens up a range of career opportunities in the rapidly growing EV charging market.
+For the full step-by-step pathway, see our guide to becoming an EV charger installer.
 The qualification is recognised across the industry and is increasingly expected by employers, manufacturers, and scheme providers.

 EV charger installers typically earn between 300 and 500 pounds per day.
 A standard domestic installation takes 3 to 5 hours and is charged at 800 to 1,500 pounds to the customer.
 Experienced installers who build relationships with manufacturers and property developers can secure a steady pipeline of well-paid work.